coder/coder/docs/templates/concepts.md

 This data source provides details about the state of a workspace, such as its name, owner, and whether the workspace is being started or stopped.

-The following snippet will create a container when the workspace is being started, and delete the container when it is stopped using Terraform's [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) meta-argument.
+The following snippet creates a container when the workspace is being started, and deletes the container when it is stopped.
+It does this with Terraform's [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) meta-argument.

 ```hcl
 data "coder_workspace" "me" {}